Technical Debt as a Product-Engineering Issue

 All products need maintenance.
 Maintenance takes time.
 Engineering time is a scarce resource in many companies, and we want to use it optimally.
 Some systems need just a bit of maintenance from time to time, and some systems require daily work just to keep them running.

 To be profitable, the value a product generates should be higher than the sum of expenses to run it.
 Engineering time is one of those expenses.
 It's the simple economics of any investment, and that's what software development is: an investment.
 Technical debt increases operational expenses and that negatively affects the overall profit.
 The more technical debt we remove, the more time is left for developing the product further.
-That's how the removal of technical debt directly contributes to the business.
+That's one of the ways how the removal of technical debt directly contributes to the business.
 It reduces the cost of running products, which increases profit.

-It also has a lot of less tangible benefits: engineers' satisfaction (retention), cognitive load, motivation, focus, and productivity.
-Technical debt often causes toil: manual, numbing, and repetitive work.
+It also has a lot of less tangible benefits: engineers' satisfaction (retention), cognitive load (impact of quality), motivation, focus, productivity, and even security.
+Technical debt often causes toil: manual, numbing, cognitive load, and repetitive work.
 It can also slow down or even stop further product development.

 "The techies will handle it"